Last updated on August 19th, 2022 at 02:23 pm

 Make sure that you are allowed to use the image – check the copyright restrictions.

-Users will stop engaging with a website if the content and layout is unattractive so try to avoid eye straining colours like bright green or neon yellow unless you really need to use them.
+Users will stop engaging with a website if the content and layout is unattractive.
+Try to avoid eye straining colours like bright green or neon yellow unless you really need to use them.
 Instead, stick to colours that compliment or contrast perfectly like black and white.

-It is best to keep your page layout and navigation as simple as possible so that it doesn’t take more than three to four clicks to find any page on a website.
+It is best to keep your menu navigation as simple as possible so that it doesn’t take more than three to four clicks to find any page on a website.

-Often on a website you see a link and the text is ‘click here for more information’.
+Often on a website you see a link and the text is ‘click here’ or ‘subscribe’.

-By using generic words you are wasting a prime opportunity to tell Google more about your website boost your ranking for your keywords.
+By using generic words you are wasting an opportunity to tell Google more about your website and boost your SEO.
 The link words that you use should be relevant and helpful to the reader.
-Google also considers the content around a link so it’s good to surround your links with relevant content related to the keywords and context of the link text.
+Google also considers the content around a link.
+Try to surround your links with relevant content related to the keywords and context of the link text.

 It’s a good idea to have a Google Map on your site.
 Not only does it make it easy for customers to find you, it also helps Google send local traffic to your website.